-- 4. If needling is unsuccessful: - Revert back to using the CVC.
-If no CVC, consult the nephrologist. - Try again the next HD session using the sequence at the last successful level (i.e. level reached prior to problem with needling). - 5.
-If the access "blows" (infiltration): - Revert back to using the CVC (if present) for dialysis.
-If there is no CVC, consult the nephrologist (may insert a CVC or may suggest temporarily needling above or below the infiltrated area). - Once the majority of the swelling/bruising has subsided and the access can be easily palpated (usually takes one to two weeks), resume use of the access and use the sequence at the last successful level (i.e. level reached prior to "blow"). - 6.
-After 1-4 weeks of successful cannulations and assuming blood pump speeds are adequate and arterial and venous pressures are within normal limits: - Measure the access flow.
-If AVF is >500 mL/min (>650 mL/min/1.73m in pediatrics), consult a physician for removal of the CVC (if present). - If there is no capacity to measure access flow but blood pump speeds are adequate and pressures are within normal limits, consult a physician for removal of the CVC.
+If the access "blows" (infiltration):

+- Revert back to using the CVC (if present) for dialysis.
+If there is no CVC, consult the nephrologist (may suggest utilizing single needle dialysis, temporarily needling above or below the infiltrated area or inserting a CVC). - Once the majority of the swelling/bruising has subsided and the access can be easily palpated (usually takes one to two weeks), resume use of the access and use the sequence at the last successful level (i.e., level reached prior to "blow").

+After 1 - 4 weeks of successful cannulations and assuming blood pump speeds are adequate and arterial and venous pressures are within normal limits:

+- Measure the access flow.
+If AVF is ≥500 mL/min (≥650 mL/min/1.73m2 in pediatrics), consult a physician for removal of the CVC (if present). - If there is no capacity to measure access flow but blood pump speeds are adequate and pressures are within normal limits, consult a physician for removal of the CVC.

-(b) AVF with no functioning CVC in place:
+b) AVF with no functioning CVC in place